squirrel-project/squirrel_nav/README.md

 rosrun octomap_server octomap_saver -f [octomap_name.ot]
 ```

-The 3D Octomap should now have been created.
+The 3D Octomap should now have been stored in *octomap_name.ot*.

 ### Visualising the 3D Octomap